terrymacdonald/DisplayMagician/README.md

 ### Initial Setup:

+If you prefer to see a video on how to setup DisplayMagician, check out [this awesome 'How to Setup DisplayMagician' video from JDM PC Gaming](https://www.youtube.com/watch?v=xqguYAMNHLM).
+Otherwise, perform the steps shown below:

 1. Install 'DisplayMagician'
 2. Run 'DisplayMagician', and click on the 'Display Profiles' button
     * Use 'Windows Display Settings', 'NVIDIA Control Panel' or 'AMD Radeon Setup' to configure your display(s) exactly as you would like them